 Global Approved Bispecific Antibodies

-Currently, there are seven bispecific antibodies approved by FDA and EMA, among them, five bispecific antibodies approved by FDA, including blinatumomab, emicizumab, amivantamab, tebentafusp-tebn and faricimab-svoa, and seven approved by EMA (Table 1).
+Currently, there are nine bispecific antibodies approved worldwide, among them, five bispecific antibodies approved by FDA, including blinatumomab, emicizumab, amivantamab, tebentafusp-tebn and faricimab-svoa (Table 1).

 Table 1.
 Approved Bispecific Antibodies by FDA & EMA

 - ▶ In 2014, Amgen's blinatumomab (Blincyto) was approved by the FDA to treat relapsed or refractory precursor B-cell acute lymphoblastic leukemia(ALL) with CD3/CD19 dual targets.
 Later in 2015, it was approved by EMA.

 - ▶ Then in 2017, Roche's emicizumab (Hemlibra) was approved to treat bleeding due to hemophilia A, acting on factor FIXa/FX through the formation of a protein complex.
 Later in 2018, it was approved by EMA.

 - ▶ Later on May 21, 2021, the FDA approved amivantamab-vmjw (Rybrevant) for adult patients with non-small cell lung cancer, targeting the epidermal growth factor receptor (EGFR) and mesenchymal-epithelial transition factor (MET) pathways.
 And, Rybrevant received a conditional marketing authorization valid throughout the EU on 09 December 2021.

 - ▶ On January 25, 2022, the FDA approved tebentafusp-tebn (Kimmtrak, Immunocore Limited), a bispecific gp100 peptide-HLA-directed CD3 T cell engager, for HLA-A*02:01-positive adult patients with unresectable or metastatic uveal melanoma.